 Taverna La Parra

-💸 Menu over 30€.
+💸 Menu around €30

 Tasca i Vins

-💸 Average price between 20-30€.
+💸 Average price between €20–30

-📍 C/ de la Indústria, 118
+📍C/ de la Indústria, 118

 Koh

-💸 Average price about 40€.
+💸 Average price around €40

 Koryo

-Koryo is in itself a favor for those of us who want to experiment with new cuisines but don’t have enough zeros to afford a flight to Seoul.
-And not only for that: Koryo is a favor because you can eat like a Russian oligarch or from the menu of the day (seriously, the menu is highly recommended and only costs 12€).
+Koryo is a real treat for those of us who want to experiment with new cuisines but don’t have enough zeros to afford a flight to Seoul.
+And not just for that reason: Koryo is a real treat because you can eat like a Russian oligarch or go for the daily special (seriously, the daily special is highly recommended and costs just €12).

-💸 Average price around 20-30€.
+💸 Average price around €20–30

 Els 4 Gats

-It opened in 1884 with the cabaret atmosphere of Le Chat Noir in Paris as a reference.
-Its bohemian and inspiring spirit caught the attention of the artists of the time, so it was soon frequented by Picasso (who designed the cover of the menu), Dalí, Santiago Rusiñol or Hemingway.
+It opened in 1884, inspired by the cabaret atmosphere of Le Chat Noir in Paris.Its bohemian and inspiring spirit caught the attention of artists of the time, so it was soon frequented by Picasso (who designed the menu cover), Dalí, Santiago Rusiñol, and Hemingway.

 📍C/ de Montsió, 3

-It doesn’t take a genius to guess that it specializes in snails in their sauce, although it also offers typical Catalan dishes.
-Robert de Niro, Joan Miró, Dalí and Gala or Giorgio Armani have passed through here.
-Today it is such a classic of Barcelona that you have to visit it at least once in your life, if only to see their chickens cooked over firewood on the same street.
+You don’t have to be a genius to guess that it specializes in snails in sauce, though it also offers typical Catalan dishes.
+Robert De Niro, Joan Miró, Dalí and Gala, and Giorgio Armani have all dined here.Today, it’s such a Barcelona institution that you have to visit it at least once in your life, even if just to see its wood-fired chickens cooking right on the street.

-💸 Average price 30€.
+💸 Average price €30

 📍C/ dels Escudellers, 14

-Restaurant La Estrella
+La Estrella Restaurant

-💸 Theaverage price is around 60€.
+💸 Theaverage price ranges from €60

 📍C/ Ocata, 6

-The best restaurant in Barcelona, if we listen to the Michelin Guide, which places this restaurant as the third best restaurant in the world.
-The house of Oriol Castro, MateuCasanyas and Eduard Xatruch, advanced students of el Bulli, is a fantasy, an experience that is noticeable in the pocket but that, if you can, makes you understand why you pay what you pay what you pay in this kind of places.
+The best restaurant in Barcelona, according to the Michelin Guide, which ranks this restaurant as the third best in the world.
+The restaurant run by Oriol Castro, Mateu Casanyas, and Eduard Xatruch—star pupils of el Bulli— is a fantasy, an experience that hits your wallet hard but, if you can afford it, makes you understand why you pay what you do at this kind of place.

-💸 Menú Disfrutar Classic €255 (without food pairing)
+💸Disfrutar Classic Menu €255 (without wine pairing)

 Enigma

-Tasting menu €220 (without food pairing)
+💸 Tasting menu €220 (without wine pairing)

 ***Lasarte

-💸 Tasting menu 305€.
+💸 Tasting menu €305

 Alkimia

-💸 Alkimia menu for 184€.
+💸 Alkimia Menu for €184

 📍Rda. de Sant Antoni, 41